-Credits: 4 (3 lecture, 1 virtual lab) Prerequisites: BIO 107 or BIO 127 and the second
+Prerequisites: BIO 107 or BIO 127

 This course is the second in a two-course sequence for non-clinical health majors.
 The course will build on the topics explored in the first semester.
 Body systems will be covered in greater depth, and the focus will be on the interrelationships between systems.
 In addition to structure and function, an emphasis will be placed on the body processes which maintain homeostasis.
 The course will take a problem based approach allowing students to use critical thinking skills and apply knowledge from both semesters.